garlett/multiseat/README.md

 Currently using with 4 seats on nvdia gf7300 and amd R5-230

+# How to configure labwc on this multiseat setup

+`install_and_run.sh` places a configuration file in `/etc/xdg/labwc`.
+This file is used by any user whose `~/.config` file does not contain a `labwc` folder.
+If you want to customize autostart, `rc.xml`, environment, etc. at the user level, create a `labwc` directory in `~/.config`.
+The script relies on the default behavior of `labwc`.
+For more information, see: https://labwc.github.io/labwc-config.5.html

 ***Need help on refering this repo on multi seat tutorials.***

 ![multiseat using single graphics card gpu](https://github.com/garlett/multiseat/raw/wlroots-0.19/docs/not%20nested%20multiseat%20using%20single%20graphics%20card%20gpu.jpg?raw=true)